The last few years have seen a significant increase in the average net worth for people living in Canada.

 FAQs

 Anyone with a net worth of more than $1 million can be considered rich in Canada.
-764,033 people, or 2% of the population, have a net worth between $1million and $5 million.
+764,033 people, or 2% of the population, have a net worth between $1 million and $5 million.

-The wealthiest Canadians in the top 1% have a net worth of $9,263,011.45 CAD as per The Kickass Entrepreneur.
+The richest Canadians in the top 1% have a net worth of $9,263,011.45 CAD, according to The Kickass Entrepreneur.

+How much you need to retire comfortably in Canada depends on where you live and how much you earn each year.
 A rule of thumb is you will need about 70 percent of your current salary to spend after your retirement.
-That means you would need about $70,000 per year after retirement if your salary were $100,000 a year.
+That means you would need about $70,000 per year after retirement if your salary were $100,000 yearly.

 Related: